runwayml/ofxRunway/README.md

 * v2.
 Updated, with many examples by [Roy Macdonald](https://github.com/roymacdonald/) 🎉

 Note: v1 and v2 are not compatible even though they share a lot of code.

+Note: This project is heavily inspired by the [RuwnayML Processing Library](https://github.com/runwayml/processing-library) made by [George Profenza](https://github.com/orgicus)